sunyeoplee/Neurocognitive-Variability-SouthAfrica/README.md

 ## Analytic framework
 ### Complex level-1 variance model:
 this model is an extension of a multilevel model, which commonly models variance at higher levels than level-1.
 Complex level-1 variance model adds random effects at level-1 variance.
 It explicitly models level-1 variance instead of assuming homoscedasticity.
 It assesses whether variance of an outcome varies by a covariate.
+In R, [R2MLwiN](https://cran.r-project.org/web/packages/R2MLwiN/R2MLwiN.pdf) is used.

 ## Publication
 (under review)